MrTarantula/ProjectVersionTools/readme.md

 An optional prefix can be set so that the task can be used on multiple projects.
 If the prefix is set to `Fabrikam` then the Application Version variable can be added to another task as `$(Fabrikam.Version.Full)`.

 ![Set Project Version](static/images/variables.png)

+### Modify Project File Properties

+Pick your vbproj or csproj file, then pick the property you want to modify, and set its value.